zejiangh/Filter-GaP/README.md

 bash scripts/docker/build.sh
 bash scripts/docker/interactive.sh <path/to/dataset/>
 ```
-The `interactive.sh` script requires that the location on the dataset is specified.
+The `interactive.sh` script requires that the location of the dataset is specified.

 ### Checkpoints
 We provide the checkpoints of the compressed Mask R-CNN models on COCO2014.
 You can download and evaluate them directly.